yoodeenuttawat-source/notification-services/README.md

 # Run all tests (unit + e2e)
 npm run test:all

-# Run with coverage currently minimum threshold's set to 90% (unit tests only)
+# Run with coverage (minimum thresholds: 90% for all metrics)
 npm run test:cov

 # Run in watch mode (unit tests only)